peterabyte/d3js/README.md

 ## Overview

-This is a simple web application powered by *AngularJS* to understand the basics of *D3.js*.
+This is a simple web application to understand the basics of *D3.js*.

 ## Dependencies